 Negative space (also called white space) can sometimes be more impactful than the actual stuff you put in it.
-Space in general calls attention to the other content and separates items that are unrelated.
-Negative space is just as much a shape in terms of composition as positive shapes, and used effectively it can be a powerful element of your design.
+Space, in general, calls attention to the other content and separates items that are unrelated.
+Negative space is just as much shape in terms of composition as positive shapes and used effectively it can be a powerful element of your design.
 If negate space goes unconsidered it can feel dead and disconnected, and a lack of negative space overwhelms and confuses the audience.

 Check back soon for Part 2 of 20 Unignorable Rules of Graphic Design!